wp-staging/wp-staging/readme.txt

 = 2.2.5 =
 * New: Compatible to WP 4.9.5
 * New: Allow to select and copy extra folders that are on the root level
+* New: Use fully custom login form to prevent access denied issues on sites where access to wp-login.php is denied or redirection plugins are used
 * Fix: Incorrect login path to staging site if WordPress is installed in subdirectory
 * Fix: Login url is wrong if WP is installed in subfolder
+* Fix: If PHP 5.6.34 is used, the cloning process could be unfinished due to use of private member in protected class
 * Tweak: Only wp root folders are pre selected before cloning is starting
 * Tweak: Change WP_HOME or WP_SITEURL constants of staging site if they are defined in wp-config.php